-The PCTU is a thriving and dynamic clinical trials unit supporting high quality research across many different clinical areas with particular strengths in primary care, mental health, surgery, critical care and women's health.
+The PCTU is a thriving and dynamic clinical trials unit supporting high quality research across many different clinical areas with particular strengths in primary care, bone and joint health, critical care, surgery, and psychiatry.

 Follow the links below to find out more.